brihadeesh/brihadeesh.github.io/content/about.md

 the birding reports with links to eBird checklists since I'm in the habit of maintaining them.

-{{< figure src="/images/goose_IV-2.jpg" alt="A white and gray cat with pale green eyes" class="right rounded border-solid border-2 w-40 h-auto" caption="Goose V. Photo by Brihadeesh S, Jan 2023" >}}
+{{< figure src="/images/goose_V-2.jpg" alt="me holding a white and gray cat with pale green eyes" class="right rounded border-solid border-2 w-40 h-auto" caption="Me holding a bleppy Goose V. Photo by Brihadeesh S, Jan 2024" >}}

 I have a cat at home and she's called Goose V. Goose the Fifth since there have been four "Geese" before her.
 She's predominantly a stray